-Learn how to make homemade ice cream.
+Learn how to make homemade ice cream with or without an ice cream machine.
 It's surprisingly easy once you know the steps.
 By following Grandma's old fashioned methods, you'll always be able to make ice creams that are creamy, smooth, and delicious.

 There's a rewarding satisfaction that comes when you first taste your own ice cream.
 You can't beat its premium, all-natural taste.
 And your family and friends will love it too!

 There's no need to buy expensive ice cream makers.
-You can save money and make homemade ice cream whenever you want simply by using your refrigerator freezer.
+You can save money by knowing how to make homemade ice cream whenever you want simply by using your refrigerator freezer.

 However, if you do have a machine, so much the better.
 There are two basic types of ice cream makers: the traditional type with a hand crank, and the now-common electric ice cream maker.